Questions Partner/Spouse Ask

 🧭 Questions About Practical Care

-The daily details of caregiving can be overwhelming — medications, appointments, symptoms, and schedules.
-These questions highlight ways to stay organized, become a confident advocate, and find resources that lighten the load.
+The daily details of supporting your partner/spouse can feel overwhelming — medications, appointments, symptoms, and schedules.
+These questions offer ways to stay organized, speak up with confidence, and find resources that help lighten the load.

 🔹 Use this tool: Doctor Visit Notes Page